 Ah!
 My Goddess has a spectacular amount of this.
 Kosuke Fujishima is a huge fan of highly-detailed, perfectly-rendered buildings, often drawing vast scenes of a town market or technological district, not to mention Keiichi and Belldandy's amazing Temple/House.
 It extends to his love of vehicles as well.

-Nurarihyon No Mago always does sweeping shots of their massively detailed scenery.
+Nura: Rise of the Yokai Clan always does sweeping shots of their massively detailed scenery.
 The shot often also moves into the main house as though a camera were gliding through.
-Add in the impressive CGI cherry blossoms that sway in the wind magnificently and you can see that this show is fueled by this trope.
+Add in the impressive CGI cherry blossoms that sway in the wind magnificently and you can see that it is fuelled by this trope.
 Both of the opening credits are also amazing in this respect.

 Kurozuka does this with everything from flowers to blood and dystopian cities.